 Price: Free ($2.99 for Yandex Plus )

-That wraps up my list of the best traffic apps for iPhone that get a green light for their features and ease of use.
+That wraps up my list of the best traffic apps for iPhone and iPad that get a green light for their features and ease of use.
 If you’re looking for more app recommendations, let me know in the comments below.